JLin-data/dataEngineering-AWS/README.md

-# Data Engineering (AWS)
+# Data Engineering in AWS
-This repository is for exploring AWS tools(Spark, MapReduce, Hive, Pig)through finishing several massive data projects
+This repository is for exploring AWS tools and cloud infrastructure(including Spark, MapReduce, Hive, Pig)through several massive data projects practice.

+- Default language is Python, sometimes using R for specific project.
+- SQL